 7. Decide on Your Village Plan (Store-Bought, DIY, or a Mix)

-Now that you’ve almost finished with your fairy garden layout, it’s time for the fun part—choosing the houses and the fairies!
+Now that you’ve almost finished with your fairy garden layout, it’s time for the fun part—choosing the houses and the fairies and accessories!

 If you’re beginning, you may want to look for one or two inexpensive fairy houses to start your garden.

 Some fairy gardeners prefer polished, store-bought homes.
 Others (like me) enjoy building their own fairy houses.
 It all depends on the look you like.
 I mix store-bought accessories with my homemade houses, and that works well for me!

 This is a good time to check out fairy houses on Pinterest and Amazon to get some inspiration for your fairy garden.